Chat with us, powered by LiveChat

 Brachioradialis Muscle

-Out of twenty muscle in the forearm, five muscles perform elbow flexion or curling.
+Out of twenty muscles in the forearm, five muscles perform elbow flexion or curling.

-Out of the five, Brachioradialis muscle is the most prominent muscle.
+Out of the five, the brachioradialis muscle is the most prominent muscle.

 Brachioradialis muscle is equally engaged in neutral supinated and pronated positions, according to a research paper.
 Biceps are strongest in the supinated position or when the palms are facing up.